gncs/botnet/README.md

 ## Experiments

 All the experiments of the paper can be reproduced from the command line using the parser script.
-We first give a detail example on how to train a BOTNet on 3BPA configurations at 300K :
+We first give a detail example on how to train a scale shifted BOTNet on 3BPA configurations at 300K :

 ```bash
 # Run command